How we got started

 Caroline was the founding Head of Primary at CES, a British International school in Cairo, Egypt (a 3-18 IPC school) and the Primary Principal at the International School of Milan, Italy (a 3-18 IB PYP school).
 She has also held a number of class teaching, EAL co-ordinator, senior leadership and advisory roles in the UK.

-Caroline is the author of 'Teaching Children English as an Additional Language: A programme for 7-11 year olds and' 'Teaching English as an Additional Language 5-11: A Whole School Resource'.
+Caroline is the author of 'Teaching Children English as an Additional Language: A programme for 7-11 year olds', 'Teaching English as an Additional Language 5-11: A Whole School Resource' and 'An English as an additional language (EAL) Programme: Learning through images for 7-14 year olds'.
 She is the creator of the Learning Village (www.learningvillage.net), an online learning programme for 6-14 year-old English language learners in schools where English is the language of instruction.
 Through this programme and her books, she designs resources for learners, as well as training programmes for teachers, to assist them in leading EAL in their school.
 Caroline is also the editor of the EAL Teaching newsletter, a free monthly EAL newsletter for teachers.

-Currently, Caroline is working on the second edition of her first book and on extending the Learning Village to families.
+Currently, Caroline is working on extending the Learning Village to communities and families.
 She has a keen interest in education technology.

-Sobia liaises with teachers as well as manages venue arrangements for our courses.
-She also supports the development of content on the Learning Village... among other things!
+Sobia supports the development of content on the Learning Village... among other things!
 Sobia works as a Teaching Assistant part time and is a qualified programmer!
-She has a 7 year old daughter who is in-love with the Communication Across Cultures cat!

 Illustrator (Learning Village)